 Because videos are so short, it isn’t easy to do tutorials on TikTok.
 Although the long-form tutorials are popular on YouTube and Instagram, any kind of demonstration for TikTok has to be relatively short.
 Simple products might lend themselves to tutorials on this platform, but the majority can’t.
 Also, TikTok lets users add creative filters and special effects to their videos.
 This is a fun feature that lends itself well to creative products and services.

-How Brands are Currently Leveraging TikTok for Marketing
+How Brands are Currently Marketing on TikTok

 Right now, brands are using TikTok to reach the younger generation.
 High school and college students are a major consumer segment, and the habits they form at this age often follow them for life.
 With the launch of TikTok business services, advertisers have several options to reach this demographic.